 If so, you’ll need a separate prescription, as contacts sit directly on your eye.
-While a contact lens prescription can usually be written at the same time as your glasses prescription, you’ll probably need a few visits to make sure the fit’s correct, your vision is good and you’re comfortable.
+A contact lens prescription is usually written sometime after your glasses prescription, and you’ll probably need a few visits to make sure the fit’s correct, your vision is good and you’re comfortable.

-We’ve explained a few extra terms relating to your contact prescription below.
+We’ve explained a few extra terms relating to your contact lens prescription below.

 If your prescription includes this measurement, it’s used to describe the curvature of your lenses in millimetres.

 This describes the size across the lens – but like the Base curve measurement, it might not be included.